colmhaugh/Album-Covers-Memory-Game/README.md

 - Copied the text to word doc and preformed a spell check to catch any errors.

 # Further testing
-- The Website was tested on multiple browsers including Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The Game was tested on multiple browsers including Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S20 Ultra, iPhone 11 & iPad.
+- The Game was viewed on a variety of devices such as Desktop, Laptop, Samsung S20 Ultra, iPhone 11 & iPad.

 ### Validator Testing